lorenzozanisi/AI2SWINTERDATATHON_PROBLEM/README.md

     * <font color='blue'>*creator:*</font> the Ethereum address of the creator (the artist) of the artwork
     * <font color='blue'>*tokenId:*</font> the identification number of the artwork

     * Note: attributes media, type, size, and dimensions are only available for relatively new artworks.
-Moreover, attributes timestamp and transactionId are not available for artworks that have been burned (deleted) by the artist.

 # Problem Description